 We had the chance to try Chicha made with grapes at Boragó restaurant in Santiago, ranked as the top restaurant in Chile in 2017.

-We tried Chicha after a couple glasses of wine and we found it very easy to drink.
+We had chicha after a couple glasses of wine and we found it very easy to drink.
 Maybe our taste buds were already tainted.
-While sweet, not as sweet as a dessert wine.
+While sweet, it was not as sweet as a dessert wine.

 This is one of the drinks in Chile we would not mind trying again.
 One of the best parts about the experience was drinking it out of the traditional horn called cacho de chicha.

 Don’t miss this typical drink of Chile on your travels to Santiago.

 Another one of the unique and local Chile drinks is Terremoto.
 It is not found everywhere but should be on your list to try when you visit Chile.

 Terremoto literally means “Earthquake” since you are left with the ground and legs feeling very shaky.
 The terremoto drink consists of pineapple ice-cream, mixed with a sweet, fermented white wine called Pipeño and grenadine.

 The story behind this famous Chilean drink is interesting.
 Legend has it that a few days after the earthquake of 1985, a group of German reporters came to Santiago to report on the damages caused by the earthquake.

 The group ordered pipeño wine and found it almost undrinkable.
 They asked the waiter to sweeten it and he added pineapple ice-cream.
 When they tried it, they supposedly said Esto sí que es un Terremoto (This truly is an earthquake) due to how strong it was and the name stuck ever since.

 We tried this drink in the unique Atacama Desert in northern Chile on a hot sunny afternoon.
 Having spent the day discovering the incredible landscape of Valle de la Luna (Moon Valley), we were in need of something refreshing.